centreon/centreon-collect/engine/modules/opentelemetry/doc/opentelemetry.md

 A new module is added opentelemetry
 It works like that:
 * metrics are received
-* extractors tries to extract host name and service description for each data_point.
-On success, data_point are pushed on fifos indexed by host, service
+* extractors tries to extract host name and service description for each otl_data_point.
+On success, otl_data_point are pushed on fifos indexed by host, service
 * a service that used these datas wants to do a check.
-The cmd line identifies the otl_converter that will construct check result from host service data_point fifos.
+The cmd line identifies the otl_check_result_builder that will construct check result from host service otl_data_point fifos.
 If converter achieves to build a result from metrics, it returns right now, if it doesn't, a handler will be called as soon as needed metrics will be available or timeout expires.

 ### open telemetry request
 The proto is organized like that